Epiforge/FluxLocalization/README.md

 Next, you need to [sign up for a GitHub account](https://github.com/signup) if you don't already have one.

+Then...
+1. fork this repository
-Then, fork this repository, clone your fork onto your computer, edit the resource files for your language in Visual Studio, and then submit a pull request back to us.
+2. clone your fork onto your computer
+3. edit the resource files for your language using Visual Studio
+4. commit your changes and push them back up to GitHub
+5. submit a pull request back to us

 For a tutorial on how to fork repos and submit PRs, see: https://youtu.be/nT8KGYVurIU

-Approved PRs will make their way into subsequent releases of Grindstone!
+Changes from approved PRs will make their way into subsequent releases of Grindstone!

+As you are translating, please feel free to clear or alter the comment field for entries which we have added, indicating that the entry was automatically translated.

+As we add new features (and new text) to Grindstone, we will also submit our own PRs to this repo to include the new text.
+It will be automatically translated by machine, so you will be able to make future contributions for native speakers of your language if you wish.

 ## Do I get credit for my work?
 Absolutely!